Lombiq/Git-hg-Mirror-Daemon/Readme.md

 **Fingerprints should be all uppercase!**

+## Local testing

-If you want to test the Daemon locally just run `GitHgMirror.Tester`.
+If you want to test the Daemon locally just run `GitHgMirror.Tester`; make sure to do the setup as described above first.

 You can configure some settings in `GitHgMirror.Tester.Program`.
 If you want to test the mirroring of a specific config you can add the following to the constructor of `MirrorRunner` after the initial setup:

     using (var mirror = new Mirror(_settings, _eventLog))
     {